marancibia/marancibia.github.io/adb/shared/adb-load-analyze-workshop/predict-churn/predict-churn.md

     In addition, *a customer churning today probably made that decision a while ago*.
 This means that our machine learning model needs to be able to detect any change in behavior from at least a month ago.
 This is the reason for the buffer of 1 month in the process.

-2. We will access Oracle Machine Learning UI from the Database Actions menu, by clicking on the Oracle Machine Learning tile.
+1. We will access Oracle Machine Learning UI from the Database Actions menu, by going to the **Development** section, and clicking on Oracle Machine Learning.

     ![Go to OML UI](images/click-oml-ui-tile-on-dbactions.png "")

-3. Log in in as OMLUSER.
+2. Log in in as **OMLUSER** with the password you created.

     ![Oracle Machine Learning Notebooks sign-in page](images/oml-login-page.png " ")

-4. You are now in the OML landing page.
+3. You are now in the OML landing page.
 This page takes you to tutorials, model creation, notebooks and more.
 We'll now create a new machine learning model using **AutoML UI**:

     Click **AutoML** on the Quick Actions menu: